-If an AP (affected/reported AP) of an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) of the AP MLD receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will start beaconing, if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
-Otherwise, the other AP (reporting AP) shall not include a Max Channel Switch Time element or (Extended) Channel Switch Announcement element in (Re)Association Response frames.
+If an AP (affected/reported AP) of an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) affiliated with the AP MLD (#10493),if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will start beaconing, if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
+Otherwise, the other AP (reporting AP), (#10494) if any, (#13374)should not include a Max Channel Switch Time element or (Extended) Channel Switch Announcement element in (Re)Association Response frames.

-When an AP (affected/reported AP) of an AP MLD has announced quiet intervals using Quiet element and optionally Quiet Channel element, and another AP (reporting AP) of the same AP MLD receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP) shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/ reported AP) in the Basic Multi-link element included in the (Re)Association Response frame it sends in response.
-Otherwise, the other AP (reporting AP) shall not include a Quiet element and Quiet Channel element in (Re)Association Response frames.
+When an AP (affected/reported AP) of an AP MLD has announced quiet intervals (#13371) other than quiet intervals scheduled to protect R-TWT SPs (see 35.9.4.2 (Quieting STAs during R-TWT SPs)) using Quiet element and optionally Quiet Channel element, and another AP (reporting AP) of the same AP MLD(#10495), if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP) (#10496), if any, shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/ reported AP) in the Basic Multi-link element included in the (Re)Association Response frame it sends in response.
+Otherwise, the other AP (reporting AP) (#13374)should not include a Quiet element and Quiet Channel element in (Re)Association Response frames.

 For the example shown in Figure 35-13 (Example of an AP carrying a Quiet element to signal channel quieting on another link), AP 1 and AP 2 are two APs affiliated with an AP MLD that operate on Link 1 and Link 2, respectively.
 The Beacon frame transmitted by AP 1 includes a Quiet element to indicate a scheduled quiet interval on Link 1 (the affected AP).
 From this point onward and until the quiet interval